 Here’s an overview of some of the most beautiful islands in Europe to start your search.
 With such a diversity of climates and activities, you’ll definitely find somewhere intriguing to explore this year.

-Formentera, though only a handful of miles south of Ibiza, is not the place for all-night clubs and backpackers, rather this is the place for those seeking a casual elegance unequaled in the Mediterranean.
+Formentera, though only a handful of miles south of Ibiza, is not the place for all-night clubs and backpackers; instead, this is the place for those seeking a casual elegance unequaled in the Mediterranean.
 With iridescent blue waters and soft white sands, it’s also home to some of the world’s most spectacular beaches.

 Probably most famous for the town of Oia, due to its highly Instagramable vistas of bright white and pastel buildings terraced into the cliffs that meet the sea, Santorini is a pretty large island, home to several small towns and villages.